Tree Allocation Partnerships Project

 A draft Tree Allocation Partnerships Protocol and a supporting template agreement have been developed, with the opportunity for registered training organisations (RTOs) and tree/landowners and managers to be involved in pilot testing.

-The draft Protocol has been developed in close partnership with registered training organisations (RTOs), tree/landowners and managers, and other stakeholders, supported by legal advice from Minter Ellison.
+The draft Protocol was developed in close partnership with registered training organisations (RTOs), tree/landowners and managers, and other stakeholders, supported by legal advice from Minter Ellison.
 It has been designed to establish a broad framework that enables RTOs to collaborate with tree/landowners including forestry companies, plantation managers, government departments, and other relevant stakeholders in sourcing trees for training and assessment purposes.
 The Protocol was approved for testing by the Project Working Group, comprised of members from various industry sectors, including arboriculture, forestry, emergency services, and land management.

 Next steps